Exploring Attention Mechanisms in Integration of Multi-Modal Information for Sign Language Recognition and Translation: Methodology

 \subsection{Cross-Modal Attention Module}

-This paper uses a generic plug-in cross-modal attention module that can be integrated into any existing network that deals with unimodal continuous sign language recognition or translation.
-The module has been illustrated in Figure \ref{fig:attn}.
+We use a generic plug-in cross-attention extension that can be integrated into any existing network that deals with continuous sign language recognition or translation.
+The detailed architecture is shown in Figure \ref{fig:attn}.